-As a security consultant, in the last years I’ve been involved in a good amount of network firewall migrations.
+As a security consultant, in the last years I’ve been involved in a good amount of projects about network firewall migration.

 As technology evolves and performance increases, it is normal to decide not only for a hardware upgrade but for a complete migration to a different vendor that is a real challenge.